Lone Butte, British Columbia

 Lone Butte is an unincorporated community in the South Cariboo region of south central British Columbia, Canada.
 The place is adjacent to the butte of the same name and north of Green Lake.
 On BC Highway 24, the locality is by road about 182 km northwest of Kamloops and 112 km southeast of Williams Lake.

 Community

 The post office, which opened in 1916, was originally called Fawn.

 The hamlet was once larger than 100 Mile House to the northwest.
 The stockyards and lumber mills are long gone, as is the heritage hotel which burned down in 1998.
 The present log buildings comprise a pub, restaurant, and general store, which has a gas bar.
 A small park includes a caboose and water tower.

 The area's economy is ranching and recreation based.

+The 2021 Canadian census counted Lone Butte's population as 285.

 Railway

 The northward advance of the Pacific Great Eastern Railway (PGE) rail head passed through Lone Butte in late April 1919.
 This construction camp had a large kitchen employing 25 cooks, of whom two received the Distinguished Conduct Medal and three the Military Medal during World War I. At an elevation of about 1140 m, the former station was the highest on the line.

 Canadian National Railways have operated the BC Rail line since 2004.